Davdan35/My-Excel-Project/README.md

   2. rating_score = rating × rating_count
   3. price_bucket = Categorized actual prices into ranges

+### Steps Taking:
+1. I fisrt removed duplicated products from the product_id
+2. The category was too long, so I used Text to Columns to split the category where I used main category for the project
+3. In addition to the above columns, I added 2 additional columns to it.
+4. PivotTables were created, some mentioned below
+5. Dashboard / Report was done though I did not include slicer because it was not linking very well.

 ### PivotTables
 - Average discount by category